hattima-tim/mini_message_board/README.md

 Details of the assignment can be found [here](https://www.theodinproject.com/lessons/nodejs-mini-message-board) .

 See the project live [here](https://mini-message-board-hattima-tim.onrender.com/) .
+The app may load slowly because it is using free tier of render (hosting provider) and so, the app is put to sleep after 15 minutes of inactivity.

 The goal of this project was to build an app using backend technologies like nodejs, express, mongoose, pug.
 So, the frontend looks very basic.
 Sorry for that, if you were looking for some shiny apps :')